Frankie Goes to Hollywood: 1984–1985: Welcome to the Pleasuredome

-1985–1986: Liverpool and decline
+1985–1987: Liverpool and decline

-By the end of 1984, following promotional touring in the United States, Johnson had distanced himself from the band.
+By the end of 1984, following promotional touring in the US, Johnson had distanced himself from the band.
 He spent time with his new boyfriend, Wolfgang Kuhle, who later became his manager.
 In 1985, Frankie Goes to Hollywood left the UK for a year for tax purposes and wrote songs for their second album in Ireland.
 The media reported that disputes had formed within the band.
 They began recording their second album, Liverpool, in Wisseloord Studios, near Amsterdam, in November 1985.
 Between March and June 1986, they worked in ZTT's studio Sarm West in London.
 Liverpool was produced by the ZTT engineer Stephen Lipson; Horn took over mixing in its final stages.

 Johnson remained distant during the sessions and was unhappy about the focus on rock over dance.
 Jill Sinclair, Horn's wife and one of the ZTT founders, later alleged that Johnson had been uncooperative and absent for most of the sessions.
 Johnson said later that "some of us were having mental breakdowns because of the intensity of the last couple of years".
 According to Nash, the Duran Duran singer Simon Le Bon declined an invitation to replace Johnson.
 Pete Wylie was also approached, but Johnson remained and completed Liverpool.

 In August 1986, the first single from Liverpool, "Rage Hard", was released, reaching number four in the UK.
 Liverpool was released in October 1986 and reached number five.
 It received poor reviews, and chart returns declined rapidly with the singles "Warriors of the Wasteland" (which reached number 19) and "Watching the Wildlife" (number 28).
-Horn spent three months creating remixes of "Watching the Wildlife" and "Warriors of the Wasteland" for the single releases, spending an estimated £50,000.
+Horn spent three months creating remixes for the singles, spending an estimated £50,000.
 By March 1988, Liverpool had sold around 800,000 copies.